 Porcelain veneers are able to correct several cosmetic issues at one time, eliminating the need for multiple cosmetic dentistry treatments.
 Veneers fix problems such as:

-The porcelain veneer procedure typically takes two visits to the dentist to complete.
+The porcelain veneer procedure typically takes two visits for the dentist to complete.
 The process begins with the dentist making an impression of your teeth and then creating a mold of how your teeth will look once the veneers are in place.
 This mold is sent to a dental lab where veneers are customized for your smile – this portion of the process typically takes a few weeks.

 When the veneers are ready and are deemed to be the right size, shape, color, and translucency, a special tooth-colored cement will be used to bond the veneers to the front surface of each individual tooth.
 Before the bonding procedure, however, teeth must be prepped to receive the veneers, and this often includes a cleaning and light sanding.
 Once the veneers are in place, they are shaped and adjusted to flatter your mouth shape and face.
 Once you and your dentist are satisfied with the appearance of the veneers, a special light will be used to harden the cement and permanently bond the veneers to your teeth.
 Your dentist will check your bite for comfort and functionality and confirm the perfect fit of the veneers.

 The dental porcelain that comprises porcelain veneers is an extremely thin, glass-like material custom-made to fit the front of your teeth.
 The highest quality porcelain is shaded with variations of color, mimicking the color of natural tooth enamel.
 The composition of dental porcelain also allows it to react to light very similarly to real, healthy tooth enamel, which makes the veneers look even more natural.
 Learn more about different types of veneers.

 There are numerous cosmetic dentistry options available to resolve whatever oral health complaint you may have, but porcelain veneers in particular offer a host of advantages: